List of My Little Pony: Friendship Is Magic characters: Appearances

+Main characters

+The main characters of Friendship is Magic (FiM) appears in numerous official "Generation 4" spin-off franchise media, including IDW Publishing comic book series, Gameloft My Little Pony video games, a children's book series, a theatrical feature film, and two spinoff television films/television series: My Little Pony: Equestria Girls, a canon within the FiM-universe reimaging of the main characters as humanized magical girl alternative universe versions of themselves; and My Little Pony: Pony Life, a non-canon reboot comedy series featuring chibi (super deformed) versions of the main characters focusing on more slice-of-life stories.

 Mane Six

 My Little Pony: Friendship Is Magic focuses on six core pony characters, identified as the "Mane Six", a group of friends who are brought together by the "Elements of Harmony", a set of six mystical jewels and an "unstoppable force of good" used to defend Equestria against powerful threats.
 The seventh main character, Spike, acts as a foil to the Mane Six in terms of personality and he is the only male member of the team.
 Starlight is not a part of the Mane Six but redeems herself and becomes a special eighth member of the team.

 Each pony character was designed to represent a different element and positive aspect of friendship: honesty (Applejack), kindness (Fluttershy), laughter (Pinkie Pie), generosity (Rarity), and loyalty (Rainbow Dash), which come together to form the sixth element of "magic" (Twilight Sparkle).